cifkao/groove2groove/README.md

   --groove2groove_model: Groove2groove model to use ('v01_drums', 'v01_drums_vel', 'v01', 'v01_vel').
       Specifies which groove2groove model to use for processing.
 Available models are listed as choices.
 (Default = 'v01_drums')
       Note that the required models should be downloaded first.

+  --groove2groove_seed: the random seed (int) used by groove2groove for sampling different sequences.

   --replace_if_file_exist: Replace the file if it exists.
   If set to True, the output file will be replaced if it already exists in the specified output folder.
 (Default = True)